 How to reduce email opt-out?

-Here are seven ways to reduce the unsubscribe rate.
-You can try out some of them in SendPulse.
+Here are seven ways to reduce your unsubscribe rate.
+You can try out some of them with SendPulse.

 - Segment your mailing list.
-Come up with more relevant emails for different groups of subscribers who have something in common like age, gender, country, etc. Below are a few segments created in SendPulse.
+Come up with the most relevant emails for different groups of subscribers who have something in common, like age, gender, country, etc. Below are a few segments created in SendPulse.
 Check out the ideas for segmenting your audience here.

 - Allow subscribers to set email sending frequency and content preferences.
-Define the balanced frequency for staying in touch without being too intrusive.
-Let subscribers decide upon the content.
-The choice determines the kind of segmentation for every user like in this example by Uncommon Goods.
+Define a steady rate for staying in touch without being too intrusive.
+Let subscribers decide how often they want to receive content.
+Their choice determines the kind of segmentation for every user, like in this example by Uncommon Goods.

 - Offer different communication channels.
-Propose different media for communication — SMS, socials, chatbots.
+Propose mixed media for communication — SMS, socials, chatbots.
 Offer alternatives in case the email is an inconvenient format for some of your audience.
-In the example below, Merriam-Webster gives the links to different social networks.
+In the example below, Merriam-Webster gives links to different social networks.

 - Send regularly.
 Make your audience get used to receiving your emails on the same days and time.
 SendPulse allows scheduling, which helps you cope with that.
-Email campaigns are scheduled at the end of email creating like in the example below.
-Learn the instruction on how to schedule email campaigns here.
+Email campaigns are scheduled at the end of the email, creating like in the example below.
+Learn how to plan email campaigns here.

 - Let subscribers feel special.
 Give your audience exclusive discounts.
 Let them be the first to know about new products and updates.
 They need to understand that being your email subscriber is a privilege.
 To achieve this goal, use personalization and take advantage of birthday marketing!

-- Encourage a dialog via feedback and quizzes.
-Ask your subscribers to leave feedback after they bought a product or service from your company, or offer to complete a survey related to your niche.
-Such two-way communication, or at least its imitation, might give the email that level of engagement we all need.
+- Encourage dialog via feedback and quizzes.
+Ask your subscribers to leave feedback after they have bought a product or service from your company, or ask them to complete a survey related to your niche.
+Two-way communication, or at least its imitation, might give your email the level of engagement we all need.
 Below is the quiz by GrowthRocks, a link to which was in the email.

-- Reengage opting-out users one last time.
-If they hit that unsubscribe button, at least ask them why.
+- Re-engage opting-out users one last time.
+If they hit the unsubscribe button, at least ask them why.
 Perhaps it’s because of the email sending frequency or irrelevant offers, so why don't you promise to solve these problems?
 All in all, this is the last chance to keep your subscribers from opting out.